Minimig

-Minimig (short for Mini Amiga) is an open source re-implementation of an Amiga 500 using a field-programmable gate array (FPGA).
+Minimig (a portmanteau of Mini Amiga) is an open-source re-implementation of an Amiga 500 using a field-programmable gate array (FPGA).

-Minimig started around January 2005 as a proof of concept by Dutch electrical engineer Dennis van Weeren.
+The Minimig project started around January 2005 as a proof of concept by Dutch electrical engineer Dennis van Weeren.
 He intended Minimig as the answer to the ongoing discussions within the Amiga community on implementing the Amiga custom chipset using an FPGA.
 The project's source code and schematics were released under version 3 of the GNU General Public Licence on 25 July 2007.

 Original prototype

-The original Minimig prototype is based on the Xilinx Spartan-3 Starter Kit, the Original Amiga Chipset is synthesized in the FPGA.
+The original Minimig prototype is based on the Xilinx Spartan-3 Starter Kit, the Amiga Original Chip Set is synthesized in the FPGA.
 Two printed circuit boards are attached via the FPGA kit expansion ports.
-The first one holds a 3.3V Motorola 68000 type CPU.
-The second has a MultiMediaCard slot with a small PIC microcontroller acting as a disc controller that supports the FAT16 filesystem and does on-the-fly Amiga disk file (ADF) decoding.
+The first one holds a Motorola 68000-type CPU.
+The second has a MultiMediaCard slot with a small PIC microcontroller acting as a disc controller that supports the FAT16 filesystem and does on-the-fly Amiga Disk File (ADF) decoding.